Help people come to the water.

 Let the wicked forsake his way.
-There is a process whereby people forsake their wickedness and evil thoughts and sins.
-It’s the biblical process of Discipleship.
+There is a process whereby people forsake their wickedness and evil thoughts and sins:

 VERSE 9.
 “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

 my thoughts than your thoughts.
 Much of the ministry of discipleship consists in reminding people of what they already know.
 They need to be reminded.
-We call this the Ministry or Reminding.
+We call this the Ministry of Reminding.